CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-deadlyairdrop.md

 ## Removing the default claim

 We now need to create a hook which will identify the claim that is created by Deadly Air Drops, and remove it.
 To generate this log line, we actually need to run a test server and have a supply drop spawn.
 If you want to follow along with this for yourself, you'll either need a test server instance OR to have your production server run for long enough that an air drop spawns automatically.
 There is a console command to spawn an airdrop on the player, but this does not use the same spawner and as a result, does not trigger the Deadly Air Drop code.

 If you don't want to go through this yourself, you can trust me: the log line looks like this:

+`2021-01-28T14:35:58 18414.761 INF Executing command 'ccc add 629121 -1318 -1298 906 886 -1 "command:pm2 Deadly Air Drop ${entityId} 'You are under attack!';mes ${entityId} 15 @ 24 21 18 12 18;ccc remove 629121"'`